-Moderate Calvinists appeal to Matt.
-5:45 to argue that God provides common grace to the reprobate because it states that “…He [God] makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
-Listening to moderate Calvinists twist Matt.
-5:45 is similar to how Arminians interpret John 3:16.
-In my book, High Calvinism, I explained why Matt.
-5:43-48 has nothing to do with common grace:
+If one believes in the common grace notion, they must prove from the Greek or Hebrew text where God's grace is applied to reprobates.
+Moderate Calvinists, Arminians, and Amyraldians will appeal to Matthew 5:45 to argue that God provides common grace to reprobates because it states that “…He [God] makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.”
+Matthew 5:43-48 has nothing to do with grace.
+Consider the following reason why:

-For the record, there is nothing common about grace.
+There is nothing common about grace.
 Again, every time God's grace is mentioned in Scripture, it is always salvific in its character.
-Therefore, when men argue that grace is common, they are injecting their own deluded presuppositions into the text, and they are grossly redefining the meaning of a salvific doctrine [God’s Grace].
+Therefore, when men argue that grace is common, they are injecting their own deluded presuppositions into the text, and are grossly redefining the meaning of a salvific doctrine [God’s grace].
 Study church history to see what kind of men are notable for redefining soteriological terms.
+They are called heretics.

 Also, denying the common grace myth is not hyper-Calvinism.
 What is a hyper-Calvinist?
-A hyper-Calvinist is one who restricts the preaching of the Gospel to those they feel are elect by appealing to the Calvinistic doctrine of election.
-I reject this heresy!
-I believe in the indiscriminate and promiscuous preaching of Christ to all without exception.
-Moderate Calvinists, who borrow from Arminians to affirm their common grace myth, will accuse Christians of being hyper-Calvinists who reject the myth of common grace.
+A hyper-Calvinist is one who restricts the preaching of the gospel to those they feel are elect by appealing to the Calvinistic doctrine of election.
+This heresy must be rejected!
+Christians must believe in the indiscriminate and promiscuous preaching of Christ to all without exception.
+Moderate Calvinists who borrow from Arminians to affirm their common grace myth will accuse Christians of being hyper-Calvinists who reject the common grace delusion.
 This should be expected.
-Arminians have always relied on petulant allegations to discredit Reformed preachers who unashamedly affirm election, and reject common grace.
+Arminians have always relied on petulant allegations to discredit Reformed preachers who unashamedly affirm election and reject common grace.
 Moderates will do the same.

-If you simply look to Scripture, you will see that grace is the most important doctrine in Scripture.
-Paul tells us why in Rom.
-3:24: “Being justified freely by his grace through the redemption that is in Christ Jesus” [emphasis mine].
-Don’t twist it.
-Don’t redefine it.
-And don’t ever denigrate God by referring to His grace as non-soteriological [common].
+Grace is the most important doctrine in Scripture.
+Paul tells us why in Romans 3:24: “Being justified freely by his grace through the redemption that is in Christ Jesus” (emphasis mine).
+In regard to the doctrine of grace, don’t twist it, don’t redefine it, and don’t ever denigrate God by referring to His grace as non-soteriological [common].